Stunning Scenery and Memorable Wildlife

 Seldom-visited, it’s wholly serene with some spectacular places that don’t even have names!
 Here, you can explore truly untouched Africa and even track rhino on foot, so if you’re after an eye-opening adventure, you can’t do better than Damaraland.

 If you’re in the process of planning a trip to Namibia, our practical online travel guide is full of handy advice, including passport and visa requirements, a useful guide to driving in Namibia and what to expect from the weather at different times of year.
-We highly recommend delving into this information before setting off for the Namibian horizon.
+We highly recommend reading into this information before setting off for the Namibian horizon.